Samizo-AITL/Edusemi-Plus/archive/in1996/thinfilm_microreactor.md

 **Thin-Film Inductor Design and Q-Factor Optimization for DCDC Converters Using FEM Analysis (1996–1997)**

 - Conducted foundational research at **Shinshu University** on thin-film inductors for **switching regulator (DCDC converter)** applications.
+- This study assumed use in **buck-type DCDC converters for 12V to 5V power conversion**, which were increasingly in demand for future **portable electronics such as mobile phones**.
 - Designed laminated structures consisting of **ferrite-based magnetic films** and **aluminum spiral coil conductors**, and used **finite element method (FEM) electromagnetic simulation** to analyze inductance and Q-factor behavior.
 - Demonstrated that **Q-value degradation at 500 kHz–1 MHz** arises from the **superposition of DC resistance and eddy current losses within the conductor**.
 - Based on these findings, proposed a **frequency-dependent guideline for conductor material selection (Al or Cu)**: